aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ## Discussion

 We found that in our bromeliad system the phylogenetic distance between predators had variable importance.
 The phylogenetic distance between predators was unrelated to co-occurrence (Hypothesis 1).
 However, as phylogenetic distance between predator species increased, diet overlap decreased by 20% (Hypothesis 2).
-Interestingly, these apparent diet preferences in the lab did not generate a difference in composition of surviving species in the field (Hypothesis  3a).
-Phylogenetic diversity caused an increase in prey survival (i.e. a decrease in predation); phylogenetically distant pairs of predators that co-occurred in bromeliads had less impact on prey than expected from their performance in isolation (Hypothesis 3b).
+Interestingly, these apparent diet preferences in the lab did not generate a difference in species composition of surviving prey in the field (Hypothesis  3a).
+Greater phylogenetic diversity caused an increase in prey survival (i.e. a decrease in predation); phylogenetically distant pairs of predators that co-occurred in bromeliads had less impact on prey than expected from their performance in isolation (Hypothesis 3b).

 ### Phylogenetic distance and similarity in distribution